sagemath/sage/src/doc/en/developer/packaging.rst

     $ cat build/pkgs/packaging/install-requires.txt
     packaging >=18.0
-    # Trac #30975: packaging 20.5 is known to work but we have to silence "DeprecationWarning: Creating a LegacyVersion"
+    # Issue #30975: packaging 20.5 is known to work but we have to silence "DeprecationWarning: Creating a LegacyVersion"

 The currently encoded version constraints are merely a starting point.
 Developers and downstream packagers are invited to refine the version